Human Services - Liberal Arts and Sciences

 Associate in Arts Degree (A.A.)

-The Human Services – Pre Social Work program offers a multidisciplinary foundation for those considering Social Work or other related careers.
+The Human Services: Pre-Social Work program offers a multidisciplinary foundation for those considering Social Work or other related careers.
 Candidates develop theoretical and practical knowledge and are well prepared for transfer to four-year colleges and universities.

 A.A.
-Human Services
+Human Services: Pre-Social Work

 An Option within Liberal Arts and Sciences